marcelcure/FsnNodeHealthCheck/README.md

 # fusion_health_server_VPS.py
-Python programme running on your VPS that sends some docker log data to a port so that your home PC can collect it.
+Python programme running on your VPS where your node is situated, that sends some docker log data to a port so that your home PC can collect it.
 This lightweight programme runs in the background.